Partial hyperbolicity and foliations in $\mathbb{T}^3$: Preliminary results and definitions

-We say that a foliation $\cF$ is \emph{without holonomy} if no leaf of $\cF$ has non-trivial holonomy.
+We say that a foliation $\cF$ is \emph{without holonomy} if each leaf of $\cF$ has trivial holonomy.
 We will not define this, but we give two conditions under which a codimension one foliation $\cF$ of a compact manifold is without holonomy:

 \begin{itemize} \item[-] If every leaf of $\cF$ is simply connected. \item[-] If every leaf of $\cF$ is closed and every two leaves are homotopic. \end{itemize}

 Reeb's stability theorem (see \cite{Hector,CandelConlon}) has the following consequences which we will use later: